liferay/liferay-docker/narwhal/README.md

 See templates/release-builder/Dockerfile

 ## Other configuration
- - Add a release to the test_update folder as a .7z to test against
+ - Add a release to the test_release folder as a .7z to test against
  - Delete the build folder after every build to get clean results